mmaxin/hide-and-seek-game/rules.md

 ## Photo Scoring: Door, Sign, Road

-> Hiders score points by including Doors, Signs, and Roads in the photo.
+> **Hiders score points by including Doors, Signs, and Roads in the photo.**

-> Please send "DOOR", "SIGN", and/or "ROAD" with your photo to indicate which features you included!
+> **Please send "DOOR", "SIGN", and/or "ROAD" with your photo to indicate which features you included!**

 - *Up to 12 points can be earned per photo (for a door, a sign, AND a road).
 Up to 48 points can be earned per game (4 rounds).*

-- *You're welcome to do the math during the game, but honestly just give me "DOOR SIGN ROAD".
+- *You're welcome to do the math during the game, but honestly just give me "DOOR SIGN ROAD".*

 - *Yes, this is all fully subjective to what Jo decides counts.
 Assume I'm unconvinced by your shenanigans!*

-> Hiders score points *once* for each unique feature they include in their photos.
+> **Hiders score points *once* for each unique feature they include in their photos.**

 - *A photo with a dozen doors in it still only scores 2 points, not 24 points.*

 - *Features only count if they're obviously visible without zooming in on a phone.
 There might be a tiny sign in the back there, but I won't be squinting to find it!*

-> Each feature can only be used to score points in one photo.
+> **Each feature can only be used to score points in one photo.**

 - *Sending the same feature multiple times (i.e. same door twice) still only scores once.
-Take more unique photos please!*
+Take unique photos please!*

-> Photos submitted late score -1 point for arriving outside the Photo Window, and a further -1 point for every minute late.
+> **Photos submitted late score -1 point for arriving outside the Photo Window, and -1 point for every additional minute late. **

 - *If you don't submit a photo at all, it's 0 points.
-You'll need to send photos to win!*
+You need to send photos to win!*

 - *Late penalties are determined by the photo's arrival time to Mike's phone, not by sender time.
-The seekers do need to actually receive it!*
+Seekers need to have actually received your photo!*

 ### Door: 2 points

 - *The entire door must be visible; partial doors don't count.*

-- *I'll probably accept gates, garage doors, and distinct historical archways with a path (even if there isn't an actual door).*
+- *I'll probably accept gates, garage doors, and distinctly historical archways with a through-path (despite many not having an actual door, they're just cool).*

-- *I'll probably reject vehicle doors, windows, and open doorways that don't show the full door (especially if it's not a cool archway).*
+- *I'll probably reject vehicle doors, windows, and open doorways that don't show their door in full (especially if it's not even a cool archway).*

 ### Unique Sign: 4 points